practicalli/clojure/docs/introduction/clojure-in-15-minutes.md

 Clojure is strongly typed, so everything is a type in Clojure.

 Clojure is dynamically typed, so Clojure infers the type.
-A type does not need to be specified in the code, making the code simpler and more concise.
+An explicit type name does not need to be specified in the code, making the code simpler and more concise.

 Clojure is a hosted language and uses the type system of the platform it runs upon.
 For example, Clojure uses Java object types for booleans, strings and numbers under the covers.